abbykane97/FinancialTracker/README.md

 Express gratitude towards those who provided help, guidance, or resources:

+Thank you Raymond for your patience, leadership and experience!
 - Thank you to [Mentor's Name] for continuous support and guidance.
 - A special thanks to all teammates for their dedication and teamwork.